Angular-Dynamic-Hooks/Documentation/guide/standalone-mode.md

 });
 ```

+The full list of parameters <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/standalone.ts#L158" target="_blank">can be found here</a>.

 Often, you may want to parse the whole page for components.
 In such cases, you can simply pass `document.body` as content:

 ```ts
 parse(document.body, parsers)
 ```

 Angular components will then be loaded into all hooks/selectors found anywhere in the browser.
-For a live example of standalone mode being used, see the Stackblitz embeds further below.

 ## Adding providers